 provides employers and employees with a method for resolving wage disputes without the necessity of court action.

-TWC and Boards must ensure that Workforce Solutions Office staff assists individuals with filing a Texas Payday Law claim, filing or responding to an appeal on a Payday Law claim, or submitting documentation needed for a Payday Law claim or appeal.
+Boards must ensure that Workforce Solutions Office staff assists individuals with filing a Texas Payday Law claim, filing or responding to an appeal on a Payday Law claim, or submitting documentation needed for a Payday Law claim or appeal.
 A customer could be an individual filing a wage claim or an employer responding to a wage claim.
 Customers must be allowed to use available Workforce Solutions Office resources such as computers, fax machines, or phones.
 Staff must assist individuals by adhering to the following established procedures:

 Refer to FDCM Letter 04-22, Change 2 issued December 5, 2024, titled “Board Instructions: Texas Wage and Hour Assistance – Update Change 2,” and its attachment, Texas Payday Wage Claim Process Desk Aid available on TWC’s intranet (The intranet is not available to the public.)